tarunbachhar/Recipe-Box-In-React/README.md

 - Then type "npm run build" this will build a compiled version of the project
 - Then type "npm run start" this will open the project in your local browser

-### The basic idea of this project also be used to build a TODO - List App
+### The basic idea of this project can also be used to build a TODO - List App